-Tarifa is a lively town with many options to have fun.
+Tarifa is a lively town with a youthful party scene.
 Although small, the town has many restaurants, lounge bars and clubs for partying until late at night.
 Most of them are in the center, near the port.

 Food in Tarifa

 The city’s maritime tradition and its proximity to the Atlantic Ocean make it a seafood paradise.
 Don’t miss out on the traditional Andalusian tapas of the region!